PacktPublishing/Containers-for-Developers-Handbook/Chapter11/Readme.md

 All the traffic between Pods in the ___simplestlab___ is forbiden, hence our application doesn't work.
 Internal communications are required.

-We should implement NetworkPolicy resources for each component, allowing only extrictly required communications, but sometimes we can grant namespaced access just to ensure everything works correctly.
+We should implement NetworkPolicy resources for each component, allowing only strictly required communications, but sometimes we can grant namespaced access just to ensure everything works correctly.

 We will now create a NetworkPolicy allowing all the internal traffic, between components running in ___simplestlab___ namespace:
 ```